flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ### Nintendo's debuting SoC

-Aside from the afforementioned advancements, CPU NTR also bundles an interesting multi-processor architecture using two different ARM CPUs, the **ARM7TDMI** and the **ARM946E-S**.
+Aside from the aforementioned advancements, CPU NTR also bundles an interesting multi-processor architecture using two different ARM CPUs, the **ARM7TDMI** and the **ARM946E-S**.
 This design was done before ARM Holdings officially released [multi-processor solutions](nintendo-3ds#cpu).
 So, their functioning may be considered a bit unorthodox (taking into account the present technology available).

 ![The CPU NTR chip.](cpu_ntr.jpg)